lamhq/tech-notes/software-engineering/software-design/4-design/4-design-principles/5-generalization.md

 ## Applying Generalization through Inheritance

-Generalization can be applied to classes through inheritance.
+Generalization can be applied to classes through **inheritance**.

 In this process, we take repeated or shared characteristics between two or more classes and factor them out into another class.

 Specifically, we create a parent class and a child class.
 When a child class inherits from a parent class, it receives the attributes and behaviors of the parent class.

 The parent class is known as a superclass, and the child class is called a subclass.

 ## Example: Generalizing Animal Characteristics